Axway/open-banking-docs/content/en/docs/Overview/Technical/_index.md

 Axway Open Banking is designed with flexibility in mind.
 It therefore has been engineered with as few constraints as possible in terms of deployment approach.

-Customers can choose to install the solution either on-premise or in the cloud because the solution is built according a vanilla Kubernetes.
+Customers can choose to install the solution either on-premise or in the cloud because the solution is built according to a vanilla Kubernetes.
 This allows customers to make a choice about their target Kubernetes distribution and additional components.

-{{% alert title="Note" color="primary" %}} There are required features and security constraints that customers must adhere to.
+{{% alert title="Note" color="primary" %}} There are required features and security constraints that customers to which a customer must adhere.
 For example, some ingress controllers cannot meet our requirements.{{% /alert %}}

 ## Considerations